JeremieLitzler/vueschool-course/course-vuejs-form-validation.md

       },
 ```

+{{< blockcontainer jli-notice-danger "BE CAREFUL">}}

-**BE CAREFUL**: use a regular javascript function so it works and not an arrow function.
+Use a regular javascript function so it works and not an arrow function.
 Why?
 Because the function is bound to the component instance.
 You would not have access to it with an arrow function.

+{{< /blockcontainer >}}

 ### Asynchronous validation